-Buoyed by their quick-fire double, Brazil continued to push for a third and Oscar should have done so in the dying stages when after a flowing move he curled an effort straight at Mweene.
+Buoyed by the quick-fire double, Brazil continued to push for a third and Oscar should have done so in the dying stages when after a flowing move he curled an effort straight at Mweene.

-But the miss made no difference to the final outcome as Brazil extended their winning run to four matches.
+But the miss made no difference to the final outcome as Brazil extended its winning run to four matches.
 Scolari will now look ahead to Brazil's friendly clash with Honduras in Miami in November.